mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 == Abstractions and Implementations

-This section covers a short introduction to how boolean logic works within a computer to construct various functional components.
-The last two subsections cover the essentials of a minimal instruction set for a computer, and shows how such an instruction set might be implemented in practice.

-=== Turtles All the Way Down

 Everything is an _abstraction_.
 There are multiple layers of abstraction.
 There are contracts between those layers, specifying a common language that the layer above speaks, and that the layer below understands.